Kiteretsu77/FAST_Anime_VSR/README.md

 2. directly generate weights from main.py and mass_production.py while running for the first time
 3. Provide all repository in English.
 4. Ubuntu setup for TensorRT (not yet tested)
+5. record a video for how to install TensorRT from scratch

 # Disclaimer: